aosaimy/wasim/README.md

 ## Introduction
 Wasim is a web-based tool for semi-automatic morphosyntactic annotation of inflectional languages resources.
 It features high flexibility in segmenting tokens, editing, diacritizing, and labelling tokens and segments.

+If you use this tool in your research, please cite the following article, where you can find more information regard the tool:
+`A. Alosaimy and E. Atwell, “Web-based Annotation Tool for Inflectional Language Resources Major features,” in 11th Edition of its Language Resources and Evaluation Conference, 2018.`

 ## Motivation
 Text annotation of highly inflectional languages (including Arabic) requires key functionality which we could not see in a survey of existing tools.